The Evolution of Wood Stoves

 Many EPA-certified wood stoves today, such as the Harman Oakwood have extremely low emissions – as low as 1 to 2 grams per hour.
 They are outfitted with 21st century burn technology that enables “complete combustion,” meaning the wood receives ample oxygen, burning at high temperatures for an amount of time that ensures the combustion gases are also burned before being expelled through the stove pipe.
 And they have another important benefit – complete combustion helps prevent accumulation of creosote.

 Similar in appearance to today’s wood stoves, pellet stoves produce even fewer emissions than wood stoves – so little that they don’t require testing by the EPA.
 They debuted during the energy crisis of the 1970s as an alternative heat source when oil was scarce.
 Pellet stoves eliminated stacking and storing large amounts of wood, required refueling only once or twice a day, and burned cleaner with less ash to clean up.
 This is still the case today, although today’s models are more efficient yet.
 If you aren’t familiar with pellet stoves, they burn pellets, which look similar to rabbit feed and are generally made from recycled wood and biomass materials.
-In addition to stoves, pellet furnaces and boilers are also available.

 Today there are many models and brands of wood and pellet stoves from which to choose.
 Many homeowners save money and contribute to a greener Earth by heating all or part of their home with wood or pellets, which are naturally renewable fuels.
 It’s possible to find the perfect style and functionality to compliment your home’s décor and your lifestyle.
 Check them out yourself here.